-One of the most debate issue about Al-Andalus is the question of convivencia, co-existence and living together.
-Some academic circles promote the flourishing of a diversified society where people’s religion and spiritual or wordly matters co-existed.
+One of the most debate issues about Al-Andalus is the question of convivencia, co-existence or living together.
+Some academic circles promote the flourishing of a diversified society where people’s religion, spiritual or worldly matters co-existed peacefully.
 Others share the view that it was just a utopia that could never materialize.

-Me, as a writer when we I am confused about a interpretation or political interpretations of history, I go and search for real people’s story how they actually lived on the street.
+Me, as a writer, when I am confused about a interpretation or political analysis of history, I go in search of real people’s story and how they lived on the street.
+To me, this is where real life is.

-Andalus lives have been documented but these stories are mainly available in archives and historians likes writing history by putting their own spins and prejudices on it.
+Andalusi lives have been documented but these stories are mainly available in archives and historians like writing history by putting their own spins and prejudices on it.
 There are policies and laws that govern a people but in effect it is ordinary people’s lives that can teach us the most about what went on the streets.
 (Not very different today, come to think of it).

 In 1215, the 4th Lateral Council called the way Muslims, Jews and Christians lived together a “damnable mixing”.
 Six years later Pope Honorius III complained to the archbishop of Toledo about the Jewish people and why they are not wearing a distinctive clothing.
 18 years later Pope Gregory IX tried to instruct Navarre’s king to put a yellow cloth on Jewish clothing, much of it has been ignored.